obergner/hazelcast-server/README.md

 * Modularized configuration somewhat hackish

   There, I said it.
 My approach to supporting modularized configuration in Hazelcast is a hack.
 Take a look at [this line](https://github.com/obergner/hazelcast-server/blob/master/base/src/main/java/com/obergner/hzserver/pluggable/ComposableXmlConfigBuilder.java#L76) in `ComposableXmlConfigBuilder.java` and try to tell me that this abomination in the face of Knuth does not pain the god-fearing, self-respecting coder in you.
 And the only excuse I may call to my aid once disdain and contempt will rightfully be heaped upon me is that pathetic "But it works!
-And it get's the job done!".
+And it gets the job done!".
 Now, how lame's that!?
 But still ...
 OK, OK, I'll shut up.

 But if you can will yourself to turn a blind eye to my little Frankenstein's shortcomings I truly hope that it will serve you well.
 I don't expect world domination any time soon, or world peace for that matter, but maybe it will help someone out there.